inductiva/inductiva/tutorials/simulators/FVCOM.md

+In this guide, we will walk you through setting up and running FVCOM, one of the built-in simulators available through the Inductiva API.

+We will cover:

+- An overview of how we compiled FVCOM (fvcom and fvcom_estuary binaries.)
+- Generating a valid namelist file for configuring your simulations.
+- Example code to help you get started with simulations.

 # FVCOM

-[FVCOM](https://www.fvcom.org/) (Finite Volume Community Ocean Model) is a 3D hydrodynamic model designed for simulating coastal and ocean dynamics.
+[FVCOM](https://www.fvcom.org/) (Finite Volume Community Ocean Model) is a 3D hydrodynamic model specifically designed for simulating coastal and ocean dynamics.
+It uses an unstructured grid and finite-volume methods, making it highly adaptable for modeling complex coastlines, estuaries, and bathymetry.

-It utilizes an unstructured grid with finite-volume methods, providing flexibility in modeling complex coastlines, estuaries, and varying bathymetry.
-FVCOM excels in simulating ocean circulation, tides, and coastal processes, offering high-resolution outputs for water currents, temperature, salinity, and ecosystem interactions.
-Its versatility and precision make it an essential tool for studying coastal environments, marine ecosystems, and the impacts of climate change on ocean systems.
+FVCOM excels at simulating ocean circulation, tides, and coastal processes, providing high-resolution outputs for water currents, temperature, salinity, and ecosystem interactions.
+It’s a valuable tool for studying marine ecosystems, coastal environments, and the impacts of climate change on ocean systems.

+## Running FVCOM Simulations

+We have compiled two versions:

+- fvcom: The standard version for general use.
-We have compiled two versions of FVCOM: the standard **fvcom** binary and an additional **fvcom_estuary** binary, which is configured to run the Estuary test case included in the FVCOM package.
+- fvcom_estuary: Configured to run the Estuary test case included with FVCOM.

 Users can check the compilation modules used in each binary in the respective `make.inc` files located at `/make.inc` and `/make_estuary.inc`.

-These are the only FVCOM versions available at the moment, but we are working on a solution to allow users to customize and specify their own flags for on-the-fly compilation.

-If you are having trouble with the input namelist file, you can do the following to generate a valid `nml` file in the `working_dir` with the expected format for the requested model:
+If you encounter issues with the input namelist file, the following Python script will generate a valid `.nml` file in your working directory:

 ```python
 import inductiva